dart-lang/site-www/src/_guides/language/language-tour.md

 <?code-excerpt "language-tour/quoting/bin/main.dart"?>
 {% prettify dart %}
-String s1 = 'Single quotes work well for string literals.';
+var s1 = 'Single quotes work well for string literals.';
-String s2 = "Double quotes work just as well.";
+var s2 = "Double quotes work just as well.";
-String s3 = 'It\'s easy to escape the string delimiter.';
+var s3 = 'It\'s easy to escape the string delimiter.';
-String s4 = "It's even easier to use the other delimiter.";
+var s4 = "It's even easier to use the other delimiter.";
 {% endprettify %}

 You can put the value of an expression inside a string by using